-Other Corporate Policies and Reports The Company also maintains certain other corporate policies and reports on its website under Corporate Governance - Governance Documents, including its Environmental Policy, its Human Rights Policy, its Policies on Political Spending, and its Semiannual Political Spending Report, which was published in response to the successful stockholder proposal at the 2021 Annual Meeting.
+Other Corporate Policies and Reports The Company also maintains certain other corporate policies and reports on its website under Corporate Governance - Governan

 Stockholder Communications Stockholders and others wishing to communicate with members of the Board should mail such communications to the Company's Secretary at Suite 2600, 255 East Fifth Street, Cincinnati, Ohio 45202-4726.
 The Secretary will forward these communications to the Board and, if applicable, to specified individual directors.